 We have insurance policies covering certain machinery such as our monocrystalline and multicrystalline furnaces.
 These insurance policies cover damages and losses due to fire, flood, design defects or improper installation of equipment, water stoppages or power outages and other events stipulated in the relevant insurance policies.
-Insurance coverage for Jiangxi Jinko's fixed assets other than land amounted to approximately RMB147.1 million (US\$21.6 million) as of December 31, 2009.
-Insurance coverage for Zhejiang Jinko's fixed assets and inventory amounted to approximately RMB187.4 million (US\$27.5 million) as of December 31, 2009.
-As of December 31, 2009, we had insurance coverage for Jiangxi Jinko's and Zhejiang Jinko's product liability of up to RMB1.0 billion (US\$146.5 million), export credit insurance coverage for Jiangxi Jinko of up to US\$150.0 million and liability insurance coverage for errors and omissions of the information and network technology for Jiangxi Jinko and Zhejiang Jinko of up to US\$2.0 million.
+Insurance coverage for Jiangxi Jinko's fixed assets other than land amounted to approximately RMB147.1 million (US\$21.5 million) as of September 30, 2009.
+Insurance coverage for Zhejiang Jinko's fixed assets and inventory amounted to approximately RMB187.4 million (US\$27.5 million) as of September 30, 2009.
+As of September 30, 2009, we had insurance coverage for Jiangxi Jinko's and Zhejiang Jinko's product liability of up to RMB1.0 billion (US\$146.5 million) and export credit insurance coverage for Jiangxi Jinko of up to US\$20.0 million.
 We believe that our overall insurance coverage is consistent with the market practice in China.
 However, significant damage to any of our manufacturing facilities and buildings, whether as a result of fire or other causes, could have a material adverse effect on our results of operations.
 In accordance with customary practice in China, we do not carry any business interruption insurance.
 Moreover, we may incur losses beyond the limits, or outside the coverage, of our insurance policies.
-See "Risk Factors - Risks Related to Our Business and Our Industry - We have limited insurance coverage and may incur losses resulting from product liability claims, business interruption or natural disasters."
-We paid an aggregate of approximately RMB230.6 thousand, RMB841.4 thousand and RMB1.9 million (US\$285.0 thousand) in insurance premiums in 2007, 2008 and 2009, respectively.
+See "Risk Factors-Risks Related to Our Business and Our Industry-We have limited insurance coverage and may incur losses resulting from product liability claims, business interruption or natural disasters."
+We paid an aggregate of approximately RMB230.6 thousand, RMB841.4 thousand and RMB290.1 thousand (US\$42.5 thousand) in insurance premiums in 2007, 2008 and the nine months ended September 30, 2009, respectively.